-Father’s Day Lessons of Life, Love and Work
+Father’s Day lessons of life, love and work

 Father: Thomas Brennan

 One thing he taught me was to understand your limits but also realizing your potential.
-Whenever dealing with a large project or if things just kept piling up, he would always say to me “How does a man eat an elephant, one bite at a time.”
-So matter how monumental something might seem as long as you take things in a progressive step by step approach you can achieve almost everything.
+Whenever dealing with a large project or if things just kept piling up, he would always say to me “How does a man eat an elephant?
+One bite at a time.”
+So no matter how monumental something might seem, as long as you take things in a progressive step-by-step approach you can achieve almost everything.
 The scariest part is that first bite.

 Father: Reynaldo Bretones